-Hazard Identification: The process of evaluating risk of chemical, physical, biological or any other form of attack that may deem the food unsafe.
+Hazard Identification: The process of evaluating the risk of chemical, physical, biological, or any other form of attack that may deem the food unsafe.

-CARVER + Shock: The process of assessing the risk of intentional attack on the food business
+CARVER + Shock: The process of assessing the risk of an intentional attack on the food business

 Risk Management: This refers to the business strategies and practices that are adopted to minimize the likelihood of a potential hazard.
 Some of these practices may be mandated; others may be adopted by the firm after a benefit/cost analysis.

-Cost-Benefit analysis: A numeric analysis to identify hazards that pose the greatest risk of foodborne illness and the business practices that result in the greatest reduction of the risk of promoting it.
-The business practice that is used reduce the risk of unsafe food is the “cost” in a cost-benefit analysis; the value of reducing the risk is the “benefit.”
+Cost-Benefit Analysis: A numeric analysis to identify hazards that pose the greatest risk of foodborne illness and the business practices that result in the greatest reduction of the risk of promoting it.
+The business practice that is used to reduce the risk of unsafe food is the “cost” in cost-benefit analysis; the value of reducing the risk is the “benefit.”